DivineOmega/laravel-omega-search/README.md

 ## Joining Tables

-If you want to used joined tables to search your model simply override the `getOmegaSearchTablesToJoin` on your model and return an array of `OmegaSearchJoins`.
+If you want to search the content of related tables, you can use joins.
+Simply override the `getOmegaSearchTablesToJoin` on your model and return an array of `OmegaSearchJoins`.

 #### Defining Joins